 NC: Are there specific things you are thinking of as examples?

 SK: I feel really strongly about protecting the environment and have written songs about the environment.
 I try to get that message out through songs and music.
 I also take a strong stand when it comes to elections and voting.
 I had an experience of taking a stand for Bernie Sanders a couple of days ago on my Facebook page.
 I feel very passionate about standing up for those things that really call to my soul.
 On another level, I facilitate a children’s singing choir that goes into retirement communities in our area.
-I always had a calling to community service, and recently my family became a part of a local team of Kundalini yogis who organize and serve a free supper out of a Unitarian church once a month.
 I am also a board member of the Sat Nam Foundation, an organization that funds many projects throughout the world, such as earthquake relief efforts in Nepal and an orphanage in Rishikesh, India to name a couple.
 I am very clear about community being part of the work and part of what we do, global or local.

 NC: Can you talk a bit about how artistic expression leads to communal change?